elementbyte/fivemantivirus/README.md

 - MalScanner.bat aims to check all of your servers resources for Malware.
 - NetworkBlock.bat aims to block malware-serving domain names, which are contacted when the infected resource is run.

+Run these two batch files on your server as Administrator.
+Use source comparison to remove infected code from detected .lua files.
+**MalScanner.bat must be put inside your resources directory.
+Simply right click and run as Administrator once.**

 # About
 This is a specific study into a common pay-hack providers methodology.
 Credit goes to the specific individuals which devoted a lot of time to discover this growing problem on FiveM, their identities are redacted.